Chiamakavivian/Healthcare-Patients-Analysis/README.md

 I chose to create simple and easy-to-understand visuals.
 I used mild and friendly colors.
 These colors are also bold and eye-catching, which helps to make the visuals more memorable.
 I wanted to ensure that the visualization would be easily understood by anyone who viewed it, regardless of their level of expertise.

-I created a number of visuals to show the income, expenses, and top reasons for debit and added filters to the dashboard so that the user can customize the data.

 The Dashboard comprises of these visuals:

 #### Patients Visit by weektype